BenjaminWFox/scaffold-react-component/README.md

 ## Template File Naming & Structure

-The default templates assume you are using React, Material-UI, and PropTypes.
+The default templates assumes you are using React, Material-UI, and PropTypes.
+It also assumes a bit about your ESLint setup.

 ### template-index.js